robmarkcole/circuitpython-on-home-assistant/PITCHME.md

 * A fork of MicroPython by [Adafruit](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython)
 * Curated ecosystem of code and docs
 * Ideal for beginners - boards show as USB drive
-* Save changes to .py file and they are instantly run!
+* Save changes to .py file and they run instantly!

 <p align="center">
 <img src="https://cdn-shop.adafruit.com/1200x900/3403-04.jpg" width="350">